The Confidence Manifold: Geometric Structure of Correctness Representations in Language Models: Geometric Analysis of the Discriminative Subspace

 \textbf{Dimension vs.\ performance.} The negative correlation ($r = -0.43$) between intrinsic dimension and probe AUC initially suggests that lower-dimensional representations yield better classification.
 However, the weak $R^2 = 0.18$ reveals that dimension is \emph{necessary but not sufficient}: the \emph{orientation} of the low-dimensional subspace relative to the correct/incorrect decision boundary matters more than its raw dimensionality.
 A 10D subspace aligned with the confidence direction outperforms a 5D subspace misaligned with it.
-This explains why PLS outperforms unsupervised dimension reduction: PLS finds the 3--5D subspace that maximizes class separation, not merely the directions of highest variance.
+This explains why PLS outperforms unsupervised dimension reduction: PLS finds the 2--8D subspace that maximizes class separation, not merely the directions of highest variance.
+The hunchback compression profile itself mirrors the intrinsic-dimension dynamics \citet{ansuini2019intrinsic} report for deep vision networks; what is specific to our setting is where the discriminative subspace sits inside it.

 \textbf{Three-phase processing.} The averaged cross-layer similarity matrix (Figure~\ref{fig:universal_geometry}c) reveals block-diagonal structure with consistent phase boundaries across architectures: \begin{itemize}[itemsep=1pt,topsep=2pt,leftmargin=*] \item \textbf{Phase I (0--30\% depth)}: Token-level feature extraction; low similarity to later layers (mean cross-phase similarity: 0.18) \item \textbf{Phase II (30--70\% depth)}: Semantic integration; gradual probe weight rotation (mean within-phase similarity: 0.58) \item \textbf{Phase III (70--100\% depth)}: Stable confidence encoding; high intra-phase coherence (mean within-phase similarity: 0.81) \end{itemize}